-Governance and compliance

 POPIA compliance and protection of personal information

 The use of health datasets requires careful consideration of data security and confidentiality, guided by relevant legislation specific to each dataset, including country-specific laws on personal/sensitive data and cross-border data transfer.
-The DMAC manages the development and negotiation of these data-sharing agreements in conjunction with research projects, as they are the primary interface with the data sources.
+The DMAC manages the development and negotiation of these DTAs in conjunction with research projects, as they are the primary interfaces with the data sources.